ifdefelse/ProgPOW/test-vectors.md

 ## progPowInit

-For ProgPow Epock 600 (block 30,000) the configurations should be
+For ProgPow period 600 (block 30,000) the configurations should be

 src array: